Trademark Protection

 In simple English: it's a text or visual element that has become synonymous with your company, giving you the legal right to prohibit potential competitors from using it to deceive customers.

-What Can Be Trademarked In Malaysia?
+What Can Be Trademarked in Malaysia?

 The Intellectual Property Corporation of Malaysia (MyIPO) recognises 45 classes of trademarks which can be separated into two (2) main categories: